How to define the internal mobility policy?

 Identify the different types of internal mobility

-What types of internal mobility are possible?
+What are the different types of internal mobility?

 There are 4 types of internal mobility: